jcarenza/allisoncarenza/src/posts/a-farm-boy-that-loves-his-truck-and-the-last-day-of-summer.md

 ---
-title: 'A farm boy that loves his truck, and the last day of summer!'
+title: "A farm boy that loves his truck, and the last day of summer!"
-description: '<p>It scares me, really.
+description: "It scares me, really.
 When I think about how fast time is flying by.
-Today is the last day of [&hellip;]</p>
+Today is the last day of "
-'
-publishDate: 'Sep 21, 2012'
+publishDate: "Sep 21, 2012"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/hutchens3.jpg'
+heroImage: "/media/hutchens3.jpg"
-alt: 'A farm boy that loves his truck, and the last day of summer!'
+alt: "A farm boy that loves his truck, and the last day of summer!"
-slug: 'a-farm-boy-that-loves-his-truck-and-the-last-day-of-summer'
+slug: "a-farm-boy-that-loves-his-truck-and-the-last-day-of-summer"
-category: ['Family Pictures']
+category: ["Family Pictures"]
-tags: ['Blue Springs Photographer','Family Photography','Family Pictures','Farm Pictures','Kansas City Photographer']
+tags: ["Blue Springs Photographer", "Family Photography", "Family Pictures", "Farm Pictures", "Kansas City Photographer"]
 ---

 <p style="text-align: center;">